cn17834/odin-recipies/README.md

 # odin-recipies
-This is my frist Odin Project of a simple recipe website that demonstrates my HTML, CSS & git skills.
+This is my frist Odin project of a simple recipe website that demonstrates my HTML, CSS & git skills.